metrorailings/OwlBlog/content/posts/rewatch-packers-49ers.md

 ***

 The 49ers defensive line is manhandling this Packers offensive line.
 Nick Bosa, DJ Jones, Arik Armstead, and DeForest Buckner are all doing well so far to start the game.

+Two bad penalties against the Packers have set back their momentum.